vardonir/Pages.DXHR.ProjectSI/_posts/2022-08-08-aug-alpha-demo-recap.md

 layout: post
 title: "August 2022 Alpha Demo Recap"
 categories: demo
-tags: [demo]
+tags: [ue-demo, helipad, vtol-interior, first-floor, security-office, sarif-hr]
 image: 2022augalpha/20220807233832.png
 ---

 [6th of August 2022, I made a post on reddit](https://www.reddit.com/r/Deusex/comments/whs7ox/a_first_demo_in_my_project_to_recreate/) about a little project that I've been keeping quiet about for more than a year.
+I know this is the first post in this blog, so please see the about page for more info about the project itself.

-I took something that I threw together for the past month, added a camera and looked up how UE5's sequence editor works, and made this.
+Anyway, for the past month, I've been working on the VTOL interior and I've gotten started on the helipad itself.
+I had the idea of throwing that together, added a camera and looked up how UE5's sequence editor works, and made this.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hReMq_UZFhc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This demo in particular combines the background in the VTOL's interior as shown in the scene before you start the mission in the Manufacturing Plant and the helipad behind the SI building.
-The helipad set is very much a work in progress; I had to use some surfaces from the Megascans library for the helipad surface itself to make the demo look presentable.
+The helipad set is very much a work in progress; I had to use some surfaces from the Megascans library for the helipad surface itself to make the demo look presentable, since the UVs and textures of the actual helipad are broken and need to be fixed manually.

 The light used in the demo is directional, I rotated it a bit as the animation ran.
+Everything else is standard - I kept exposure to manual, there's a skylight, directional fog, etc etc. I only got into UE5 about a few weeks ago so there's a lot of room for improvement.

 ### some rendered stills